Samirfakraoui7/star-rating-component/README.md

 # Getting Started with Create React App with star rating componentd

-# availble prop that you can use for this reusable star rating component
+- availble prop that you can use for this reusable star rating component.

-# maxRating : defining the number of stars that you want to use default is 5
+- maxRating : defining the number of stars that you want to use default is 5.

-# color : deifing the star color and the star rating text color by default is "#ffff00"
+- color : deifing the star color and the star rating text color by default is "#ffff00".

-# textColor : deifing the star rating text color by default is "#ffff00"
+- textColor : deifing the star rating text color by default is "#ffff00".

-# size : deifing the star sizing by default is "32"
+- size : deifing the star sizing by default is "32".

-# defaultRating : deifing the default rating by default is 1
+- defaultRating : deifing the default rating by default is 1.

-# messages : deifing the rating messages color by default is [] and by default is number
+- messages : deifing the rating messages color by default is [] and by default is number.

-# className : deifing the star rating className by default is ""
+- className : deifing the star rating className by default is "".

-# onSetRating : deifing the setRating method
+- onSetRating : deifing the setRating method .

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\